Metal Building Base Conditions

 Please note that Buck Steel does not sell metal building components separately.
 The trim options listed below are only available to our metal building customers.

-Formed Base Trim
+Base Trim

-Formed base trim is a one-piece extruded aluminum trim that provides a superior method of attachment for the bottom of the buildings wall panels.
+Formed base trim is a one-piece trim that provides a superior method of attachment for the bottom of the buildings wall panels.
 Sometimes referred to as deluxe-formed base trim, this trim system provides both a ledge for the panel to sit atop as well as an attachment point to the slab.
 It not only requires less labor to install, but with the use of closure strips, nearly eliminates the possibility of insects and rodents entering the building.
 Formed base trim also saves money on foundation costs (compared to the base conditions that require a concrete notch).
 Formed base trim is only available in Burnished Slate color.

 Base Angle